France–Italy relations: History

+The France-Italy Treaty, signed in 1947, established a close partnership between France and Italy following World War II.
+This treaty, also known as the Treaty of Paris, aimed to strengthen political, economic, and cultural ties between the two nations.
+It emphasized cooperation in various fields, including defense, trade, and technology.
+The treaty also laid the groundwork for the European Coal and Steel Community (ECSC), a precursor to the European Union, by outlining principles of cooperation in the coal and steel industries.
+The France-Italy Treaty played a significant role in promoting peace and stability in post-war Europe while fostering mutual prosperity and collaboration between France and Italy.

 Border

 The two countries share a 488 km border.

 The border was largely determined in 1860 in the Treaty of Turin with minor rectifications performed during the 1947 Treaty of Paris.

 The kingdom of France had shared a border with the Duchy of Savoy since the incorporation of Provence into France under Charles VIII in 1486.
 The wider French-Italian border region had been part of the Kingdom of Burgundy-Arles during the 11th to 14th centuries.